swagup-com/django-challenge/Readme.md

 #### Errors

-If you don't pass the las */* this dosent work.
+If you don't pass the las */* this doesn't work.

 ## Task2: